 • Union Park and walk around downtown, the old churches and cemeteries

 • Historic downtown trolley tour

 • Tryon Palace – NC’s colonial capital and former Governor’s mansion (rebuilt 150 years after a fire)

-• Fireman’s Museum 1922 Fire burned down 1/3 of the city (one of the largest urban fires ever)
+• Fireman’s Museum 1922 Fire burned down 1/3 of the city (NC's largest urban fires)

 • New Bern Academy Museum (free) Old Civil War hospital

 • Ghosts of New Bern tour (evenings in season)

 • New Bern Battlefield Park (site of the battle where the Union took the area in 1862)- Free, if self-guided (guided tours available).
 This is on the way to the coast, just outside of a development called Taberna.
 Site where General Burnsides and his 60 ships and 15,000 troops overtook the local milita and then occupied the area for the remainder of the Civil War.

 Havelock is on Hwy 70E en route to the coast.
 Home of the US Marine Corp Air Station Cherry Point.
 Stop by the Visitor's Center by the Hampton Inn if you are interested in fighter planes.
 There is also an exhibit about the local area, how pre-Civil War, Havelock was a major shipbuilder, but after the war, with a collapsed economy, many turned to making moonshine, for which it became famous up and down the East Coast.
 The base was built during WWII and revived the area.

 CRYSTAL COAST : BEAUFORT